VirusPilot/ogn-pi34/README.md

 # ogn-pi34
-Script to built an OGN station on a Pi4 (Pi3) based on a fresh Raspbian Buster Lite image and OGN version 0.2.8
+Script to built an OGN station on a Pi4 (Pi3) based on a fresh Raspbian Buster Lite 32bit Image and OGN version 0.2.8

 ## preparation
 During the setup process you will be asked to edit (using nano) two files, one of them is `myPlace.conf` for which you should have the following credentials at hand: